Fragmynt/Network/README.md

 ## The Fragmynt Exchange Network

-Built on Polygon Edge, the Fragmynt Exchange Network is a blazingly fast, scalable & EVM-compatible chain dedicated to bringing asset markets on-chain.
+The Fragmynt Exchange Network is a blazingly fast, scalable & EVM-compatible chain dedicated to bringing asset markets on-chain.

 To find out more, visit the [official website](https://fragmynt.network).